chivalry/filemaker.vim/README.md

 All of the functions that take a list of possible parameters, such as `TextFont`, `TextStyleAdd`, and `GetContainerAttribute`, include this feature.

-A final nicety is that functions that the design functions that take a file name as a parameter, which is almost always going to be `Get( FileName )`, fill that in for you automatically.
+Another nicety is that the design functions that take a file name as a parameter, which is almost always going to be `Get( FileName )`, fill that in for you automatically.
 As an example, `fn<tab>` expands to:

     FieldNames(
       Get( FileName );
       layoutName
     )

 If this turns out to be a feature some don't prefer, an override setting might be provided in the future.
+But given that the text `Get( FileName )` are highlighted in the resulting expansion and you can immediately type over them, I don't see a downside yet.

 The last snippet feature is that some functions, those which often take the same other functions as parameters, have those sub-functions filled in by default.
 For example, `ts<tab>` expands to: